Microsoft-Web/WebCampTrainingKit/HOL/AspNetApiSpa/README.md

 By completing this hands-on lab you have learned how to:

 - Create an ASP.NET MVC 6 API controller using ASP.NET Scaffolding

 - Implement a API Get action to retrieve the next quiz question

 - Implement a API Post action to store the quiz answers

-- Install AngularJS from the Visual Studio Package Manager Console

-- Implement AngularJS templates and controllers
+- Implement AngularJS 2 templates and components

 - Use CSS3 transitions to perform animation effects